-Week 1 9 Dec Chapters Lecture Topics Tutorials (see homework questions on iLearn to prepare and bring to class) Monday (Day 1) 1.
-Introduction: What is Consumer Behaviour?
-Assessments & expectations of you in Session 3.
-Use of research databases.
-Students are to read chapter 1 prior to class &amp; bring homework questions to class (on iLearn).
-Briefing on assessment, formation of groups.
-Go through answers to tutorial questions.
+Week Chapters Lecture Topics Tutorials (see weekly homework questions on iLearn to prepare and bring to class) 1.
+1. Introduction What is Consumer Behaviour?
+No tutorial in week 1 2.
+2 Understanding Consumers and Market Segments Consumer needs and motivations Briefing on assessment Formation of groups 3.
+3 and 4 Consumer personality and the self concept Consumer perception Tutorial exercises 4.
+5 Learning and consumer involvement Tutorial exercises 5.
+6 The nature of consumer attitudes Tutorial exercises Group Assignment #1due on Turnitin this week.

-Unit guide MKTG203 Consumer Behaviour

-Tuesday (Day 2) 2 Understanding Consumers and Market Segments Consumer needs and motivations Tutorial exercises.
-Initial use of research databases, referencing.
-Thursday (Day 3) 3 and 4 Consumer personality and the self concept Consumer perception Tutorial exercises Week 2 16 Dec Monday (Day 4) 5 Learning and consumer involvement Tutorial exercises Tuesday (Day 5) 6 The nature of consumer attitudes Tutorial exercises Thursday (Day 6) 7 Social influences on buyer behaviour Tutorial exercises NB First group report due Monday 20 Dec 10 am Week 3 6 Jan Monday (Day 7) Class test in the lecture period.
-No lecture No homework due this day.
-Tuesday (Day 8) 8 and 9 The Family Social Class Tutorial exercises Thursday (Day 9) 10 The influence of culture on consumer behaviour Cross cultural consumer behaviour: An international perspective Tutorial exercises Week 4 13 Jan Monday (Day 10) 11 Sub cultural aspects of consumer behaviour Tutorial exercises Tuesday (Day 11) 12 Decision making Tutorial exercises

-Thursday (Day 12) 13 Consumer influence and the diffusion of innovations Tutorial exercises Group Assignment #2 due on Turnitin on Friday 16 January 11.55 pm.
-Final exam - to be advised
+6. 7 Social influences on buyer behaviour Tutorial exercises 7.
+Class test in the lecture period.
+No lecture No homework due this week.
+8. 8 and 9 The Family Social Class Tutorial exercises 9.
+10 The influence of culture on consumer behaviour Cross cultural consumer behaviour: An international perspective Tutorial exercises Group Assignment #2 due on Turnitin this week.
+10. 11 Sub cultural aspects of consumer behaviour Tutorial exercises 11.
+12 Decision making Tutorial exercises 12.
+13 Consumer influence and the diffusion of innovations Tutorial exercises Group Assignment #3 due on Turnitin this week.
+13. Review of chapters 1-13 Exam Revision Tutorial exercises Exam revision